Betting on the Delhi Capitals might seem strange as they are yet to win an IPL title. But this season may be their best-ever chance.

 The one they really should have won was the Qualifier 1 when they were set a very chaseable 163 against Kolkata, only for a top order collapse to leave just Mahela Jayawardene to row against the tide, while his other batting partners came and went.
 His 40 off 33 balls wasn’t enough to get them over the line.

 The next six seasons were riddled with failures.
 Remarkably, in each of those six seasons they somehow managed to finish rock bottom in each.
-This is why their third-place finish in the Group stages last year was such a significant upturn in fortunes for a side who has suffered so much over the years.
+This is why their third-place finish in the Group stages in 2019, then reaching the final in 2020 was such a significant upturn in fortunes for a side who has suffered so much over the years.

-They will have learnt plenty from last year’s close call and there’s no reason why they can’t keep on improving.
-What’s really refreshing is how they’ve gambled on youth so that even if it they don’t come good this season, they’ll progress as a unit over the next few years.
+They will have learnt plenty from close calls in the last two years and there’s no reason why they can’t keep on improving.
+What’s really refreshing is how they’ve gambled on youth so that even if they don’t come good this season, they’ll progress as a unit over the next few years.

 Highest Team Total